apache/trafficserver/doc/reference/configuration/ssl_multicert.config.en.rst

   subjects and alternate names.
 The first certificate is used to to match the client's SNI request.

+  You can also configure multiple leaf certificates in a same chain with OpenSSL 1.0.1.

   This is the only field that is required to be present.

 dest_ip=ADDRESS (optional)